Israeli police clash with rock-throwers at major holy site

 JERUSALEM (AP) — Palestinians hurled stones and Israeli police fired rubber-coated bullets at a major Jerusalem holy site early Friday that has seen waves of unrest in recent weeks.

-The police say Palestinians inside the Al-Aqsa Mosque compound began hurling stones and fireworks shortly around dawn in the direction of a heavily guarded gate that leads to the Western Wall, the holiest place where Jews can pray.
+The police say Palestinians inside the Al-Aqsa Mosque compound began hurling stones and fireworks around dawn in the direction of a heavily guarded gate that leads to the Western Wall, the holiest place where Jews can pray.
 The police advanced into the compound, firing rubber-coated bullets.

 The violence ended around an hour later after other Palestinians in the compound intervened, convincing the stone throwers and the police to pull back.